HomeResourcesWhat Does Baby Percentile Mean: WHO Chart Explained (2026)

 A note on prenatal percentiles:

-If your baby had an estimated fetal weight percentile during pregnancy, that number was calculated differently, using ultrasound estimates and a separate fetal reference population.
-Fetal percentile and postnatal percentile are not directly comparable.
-A baby who reads "42nd percentile" on the 32-week ultrasound and arrives at the 58th percentile on the postnatal WHO chart has not changed position; the reference populations and measurement methods simply differ.
-The Baby Percentile During Pregnancy guide covers how ultrasound percentiles are calculated and how fetal estimates relate to birth weight.
+If your baby had an estimated fetal weight percentile during pregnancy, that number was calculated differently, using ultrasound estimates and a fetal reference curve.
+Fetal and postnatal percentiles are not directly comparable.
+A change from P42 on a 32-week scan to P58 on the postnatal WHO chart does not, by itself, prove that the baby's relative growth position changed.
+The Baby Percentile During Pregnancy guide explains the separate methods.

 Breastfed babies and the WHO chart: